oleander/Spot/README.markdown

 # Spotify

-An implementation of the [Spotify Meta API](http://developer.spotify.com/en/metadata-api/overview/).
+A Ruby implementation of the [Spotify Meta API](http://developer.spotify.com/en/metadata-api/overview/).

-The Spotify gem is being used internally in the [Radiofy](http://radiofy.se) project.
+This gem is used internally at the [Radiofy](http://radiofy.se) project.

+Follow me on [Twitter](http://twitter.com/linusoleander) for more info and updates.

 ## How to use